 Oracle Hospitality Integration Platform (OHIP) for OPERA Cloud

 The Oracle Hospitality Integration Platform (OHIP) is a centralized, self-service portal for hoteliers using OPERA Cloud to connect to REST APIs from the marketplace and for third-party vendors to integrate with OPERA products.
-OHIP provides all functionality offered by OWS, Kiosk, and OXI and goes beyond that by giving access to virtually every feature in OPERA Cloud.
+OHIP covers most functionality previously exposed through OWS and parts of OXI/Kiosk integrations, while some legacy operational and membership-related functionality still remains tied to older interfaces.

 Developers can use the platform to:

-• manage their applications and APIs subscribed to them,
+- manage their applications and APIs subscribed to them, and

 OHIP offers capabilities both for accessing APIs and safely publishing them

-There are currently two types of APIs within OHIP: Production APIs and Early Adopter APIs.
-Let’s review them and explore how you can access them.
+Let’s review APIs and explore how you can access them.

-• Leisure Management API for accessing leisure management functions of OPERA Cloud.
+- Leisure Management API for accessing the leisure management functions of OPERA Cloud.

 How to integrate with OPERA Cloud using OHIP